qtsky89/qtsky89.github.io/_posts/2024-10-03-why-i-choose-funtional-options-pattern-instead-of-builder-pattern-for-golang.md

 ```

 ## Conclusion
-Both the Builder pattern and the Functional Options pattern are great for creating complex types.
+Both the Builder pattern and the Functional options pattern are great for creating complex types.

 However, with the Builder pattern, due to Go's lack of a try-catch mechanism, you either have to go through unwanted setter functions or add extra error-handling code to avoid this.

-On the other hand, the Functional Options pattern can immediately return an error, which is why I prefer using it for creating complex types in Go.
+On the other hand, the Functional options pattern can immediately return an error, which is why I prefer using it for creating complex types in Go.